azaghal/factorio-beyond-vanilla-qol/README.md

     > Makes it easier to move around the base, particularly being able to get past pipes and tightly packed machines - without having to deconstruct them just to get out.

+-   Simplified usage of artillery for clearing-out biter nests and exploration ([Advanced Artillery Remotes Continued](https://mods.factorio.com/mod/AdvancedArtilleryRemotesContinued))

+    > Destroying biter nests one shot at a time is fun the first ten times.
+Tops.
+After that it simply becomes a chore.
+Use dedicated remotes for ordering bombardment of every single biter spawner and worm in an area, or explore an area using coordinated radial shots from multiple artillery pieces.

 ### Logistics